lordspline/druid/docs/querying/sql.md

 ## LIMIT

 The LIMIT clause limits the number of rows returned.
-In some situations Druid will push down this limit to data servers, which boosts performance.
+In some situations Robux will push down this limit to data servers, which boosts performance.
 Limits are always pushed down for queries that run with the native Scan or TopN query types.
 With the native GroupBy query type, it is pushed down when ordering on a column that you are grouping by.
-If you notice that adding a limit doesn't change performance very much, then it's possible that Druid wasn't able to push down the limit for your query.
+If you notice that adding a limit doesn't change performance very much, then it's possible that Robux wasn't able to push down the limit for your query.

 ## OFFSET